 Driving distance: 14 milesView on Google Maps

 Polzeath near Wadebridge has an award-winning beach which is famous for both its consistent slow-breaking waves and sparkling water quality – it’s one of only 8 beaches in the whole country to be awarded a Blue Flag for its waters.

 Mawgan Porth Beach

 Four miles north of Newquay, the village of Mawgan Porth is home to a broad sandy beach which is perfect for families.
-Less crowded than Newquay, it nonetheless gets its share of Atlantic swell and also has great rockpools to explore with net and bucket.
+Less crowded than Newquay, it nonetheless gets its share of Atlantic swell and also has great rockpools to explore with a net and bucket.

 Driving distance: 13.4 milesView on Google Maps

 On the western side of Newquay is the world-famous Fistral Beach, a surfer’s paradise backed by high cliffs and sand dunes and the perfect place to catch a wave.
-All the big UK surf competitions take place here so time it right and you might get to see the pros in action!
+All the big UK surf competitions take place here, so time it right and you might get to see the pros in action!

 Driving distance: 16 milesView on Google Maps

 Paradise Park Wildlife Sanctury